daneorie/mpl-tutorial/sequences/README.md

 ## Array Sequences

 We implement sequences by using arrays as the backing data structure.
-More specificially, we represent a sequence as an array slice, which is an array with a beginning and ending position.
+More specifically, we represent a sequence as an array slice, which is an array with a beginning and ending position.

 * Function `nth` simply accesses the element at the specified position